Bella Thorne Gets Soaking Wet In Blue Bikini As She Takes A Dip In The Pool

 “You’re stunning!!” another person said.

-According to Fox News, Bella is set to receive and award from the adult streaming service Pornhub for directing the film Her & Him.
-The 21-year-old will appear at the the service’s annual awards show in October and will be honored with the Vision Award.
+According to Fox News, Bella is set to receive an award from the adult streaming service Pornhub for directing the film Her & Him.
+The 21-year-old will appear at the service’s annual awards show in October and will be honored with the Vision Award.

 “I’m honored to receive this award.
 I’m excited for visions of beauty like this to be shed in a new light.
 Breaking the taboo of what’s classified as beautiful has always been a vision of mine and it brings me such joy to see this being recognized for what it truly is…beautiful visionary art,” Bella said in a statement after being named the recipient of the award.